Master of Arts in Teaching with Preliminary Teaching License: Secondary

 Describe experiences you have had with children or youth, in or out of schools, that have prepared you to effectively work with this age group.
 (1-2 pages)

 Briefly describe any cross-cultural experiences that have enriched your life and will contribute to your being a culturally competent professional.
 Explain how these experiences relate to Lewis & Clark’s diversity and social justice mission and vision (1-2 pages)

 - Compose a statement detailing your goals for graduate study.
 What are the key questions or issues that have led you to pursue your education in this area?
 Describe why you believe the profession of teaching is appropriate for you.
 (1-2 pages)

 In addition to the three personal essays, please find the link below for your content area’s content knowledge requirement.
-You may be asked to write an essay or complete a form.
+You are asked to complete a form.
 This is required of all applicants.
-The content area essay/form may be single-spaced or double-spaced and can be submitted electronically (email attachment or as part of the online application) or in paper format (mailed or faxed).
+The content area form is submitted electronically through the online application.

 ENGLISH LANGUAGE ARTS

 ESOL Essay (For applicants to the MAT with ESOL program only)